 Following actions should be performed by the target AMF:

+- The target AMF keeps the association of the old GUAMI(s) and the old AMF for a configured time.
+During that time if target AMF receives the transaction from the peer CP NFs and cannot locate UE context, it rejects the transaction with old AMF name or IP address based on that association, and an indication that the indicated AMF is only used for the ongoing transaction.
+The peer CP NFs resend the transaction to the indicated AMF for the ongoing transaction.
+When the timers is expired, the target AMF delete that association information.

 - When there is a transaction with the UE the target AMF uses SUPI, 5G-GUTI or AMF UE NGAP ID to locate UE contexts and processes the UE transactions accordingly and updates the 5G-GUTI towards the UE, if necessary.
 For UE(s) in CONNECTED mode, it also updates the new NGAP UE association towards the 5GAN.